 Medical biomathematics is a new science, which by adapting theoretical mathematical models is making remarkable inroads into some of the most intractable areas of immunology and cancer research.
 IMBM’s work is not about the discovery or synthesis of new wonder drugs, but a radical departure from the established norms of molecular biology.
 It rests on the concept supported by recent research, that by mathematically investigating the major dynamics in the body of a patient undergoing medical intervention it is possible to rationalize optimal treatment strategies.
 To date, the results from this approach have been favorable and the field is gaining increasing recognition.

 Exciting innovative projects

 IMBM’s projects focus on the most concrete and practical needs of modern medicine.
 Among these is the mathematical study of stem cells and cancer stem cells in particular, the optimization of cancer immunotherapy, prediction of hematopoietic disorders as a result of medical interventions, etc.

 IMBM was established with the defined mission of directing its innovative methods and tools for the benefit and free use of the scientific and medical community.

-Throughout its existence as a non-profit research organization, IMBM founder Professor Zvia Agur sought to enhance the field of Biomathematics by supervising MScs, MD and PhD students in collaboration with academic supervisors in the aim of guiding them in becoming independent researchers in this unique area.
-Among the students whose graduate studies were carried out in IMBM are the following post-doctoral, Ph.D. and M.Sc. students.
+Throughout its existence as a non-profit research organization, IMBM founder Professor Zvia Agur sought to enhance the field of Medical Biomathematics by supervising MScs, MD and PhD students in collaboration with academic supervisors.
+This is done in the aim of educating independent researchers in this unique area.